Microtec-sa/flutter-task/README.md

 The repo should have a detailed ReadMe showing how to build and run the app.
 The repo should contain your updated CV.

+To submit the task, just fork this repo, make your changes & create a pull request.